Ed Roth: Roth and bikers

-Personal life and death
+Personal life

-Ed Roth was married four times.
-His fourth wife, Ilene, lives in Manti, Utah, where Ed Roth spent the final years of his life.
+Roth was married four times.
+His fourth wife, Ilene, lives in Manti, Utah, where Roth spent the final years of his life.
 Roth joined the Church of Jesus Christ of Latter-day Saints in 1974.
-Roth shaved off his goatee and was heavily involved in social work through his church.
+He shaved off his goatee and was heavily involved in social work through the church.
 His brother Gordon also became a Latter-day Saint.

 At a 1999 lecture given at Brigham Young University's Museum of Art, Roth shared some lessons he had learned in life: "accept criticism; if you can't do it get help; you don't need fancy tools or a fancy garage; and if you fulfill your duty Heavenly Father will bless you in what you do."

-Roth died of a heart attack on April 4, 2001 at the age of 69.
+Roth died of a heart attack on April 4, 2001, at the age of 69.

-Since his death, the official Rat Fink Reunion has been held in Manti, Utah the first weekend in June.
-The museum that Ilene Roth created to honor her late husband includes displays of Ed's art work and other memorabilia.
+Since his death, the official Rat Fink Reunion has been held in Manti the first weekend in June.
+The museum that Ilene Roth created to honor her late husband includes displays of Roth's art work and other memorabilia.
 Roth's son Darryl has been working on collecting and displaying his father's work.